AmitJha2403/SOC-Intro-to-Machine-Intelligence/README.md

 # Week-5
-This week's content has not yet been completed as out endsems are beginning from 27th but will definitely complete as soon as endsems are over.
+This week's content has not yet been completed as our endsems are beginning from 27th but will definitely complete as soon as endsems are over.